nsauzede/.ut/README.md

 The goal is to accelerate the Test Driven Development methodology.

-It is primarily focused on C/C++, under the form of a single header file.
+It is primarily focused on C/C++, under the form of a single header file, and is meant to be completely independent to the existing build framework, using a set a convenience script to automate the building and running of the test.

 Some scripts also offer some kind of Python support (using pytest under the hood).

 # How to use